shrushti425/flightbookingsystem/sourcecode/README.md

 ## 🚀 Technologies Used

 - **Python**: Core programming language for logic implementation.
-- **Lists, Dictionaries, and Tuples**: Essential data structures for user information, flight schedules, and pricing.
+- **Lists, Dictionaries**: Essential data structures for user information, flight schedules, and pricing.
 - **Conditional Statements**: To validate input and handle user login/signup.
-- **Functions**: Modularized code for better organization and readability.
+- **loops**: While and for loop.
+- **regular expressions module**:For checking if the password is strong or not.

 ## ✍️ Author

-This project was developed by **Shrushti** as a solo effort to simulate a real-world airline booking system with detailed, modularized Python code.
+This project was developed by me- **Shrushti** as a solo effort to simulate a real-world airline booking system with detailed, modularized Python code.

 Feel free to reach out for **collaboration** or **suggestions**!